idanturkenits/AP2-Web-Server/README.md

 ### Web API & Rating Page
 Both of them were written using the .Net framework.
 Its best to run them using a trusted software, for example Visual Studio which supports .NET.
+Open the Solution named 'chatReact.sln' that is in ```serverSide\chatReact``` in Visual Studio and you will find the 2 projects (Web API & Rating Page)
+From there you can choose each one and run it.

 ### React Application